We may earn a commission if you make a purchase from the links on this page.

 Google Pixel Phones Wireless Charging Explained

-series and the feature is also available on the Pixel 4 series.
+series and the feature is also available on the Pixel 4 and Pixel 5

-To use the maximum charging speed of 10W you need to splurge $80 for the Google Pixel Stand.
+To use up to 10W fast charging you need to splurge $79 for the Google Pixel Stand.
 At this price, it's one of the most expensive charging solutions out there, but it does come with a detachable cable and an 18W wall adapter included too.

 Interestingly, if you use a Pixel phone with a third-party charger, you won't be able to get those 10W fast wireless charging speeds, and the phone will charge up at a slower rate.